Where can I have a balance?

 Is there anything that would mean I can’t have a treatment?

 Although Amatsu is suitable for most people there are some conditions that would be classed as a “contra-indication”.
 Sometimes a contra-indication would mean I have to adapt the way I work and avoid certain areas or omit certain corrections.
 Others will mean I cannot treat you at all.
 For example, a balance cannot go ahead if you have a fever or an acute infection.
-If you have had a recent surgery (within the last couple of months) and aren’t signed off by your Doctor or you are in the first trimester of pregnancy you will also not be able to have a treatment.
-I will ask you to complete a quick questionnaire before you attend a treatment to give me an idea of any issues that could arise but please do contact me if you have any concerns and we can discuss the suitability of Amatsu for you.
-Above all your body needs to be treated safely and with respect.
-I will not carry out a treatment if it’s not suitable for your body at that time.
+If you have had a recent surgery (within the last couple of months) and aren’t signed off by your Doctor, or if you are in the first trimester of pregnancy you will also not be able to have a treatment.
+Certain medications, such as blood thinners after a stroke/heart attack/deep vein thrombosis are also a complete contradiction to treatment.
+Antibiotics are included in this during acute infections but treatment can usually resume once the course is complete.

 How many sessions will I need?